stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 ## Adding support for a new storage type
 To add support for a new storage type (e.g. AWS S3), follow these steps:

-- Implement the interface defined in [datastore.go](https://github.com/stellar/go/blob/master/support/datastore/datastore.go).
+- A data storage plugin must implement the [DataStore](https://github.com/stellar/go/blob/master/support/datastore/datastore.go) interface.
 - Add support for new datastore-specific features.
 Implement any datastore-specific custom logic.
 Different datastores have different ways of handling
   - race conditions
   - automatic retries